 Cook the potatoes whole for 10 minutes then drain, and chop into 2.5cm cubes, leaving the skin on.
 Put the coconut oil, cinnamon and star anise in a saucepan and heat.
 Add the mustard, cumin and fennel seeds and onions, and sauté until the onions are soft and caramelised.
 It will be very fragrant as you cook.

-Meanwhile, make the yogurt dressing.
-Stir the yogurt, turmeric, honey, salt and mint (if using) together in a small bowl.
+Meanwhile, make the yoghurt dressing.
+Stir the yoghurt, turmeric, honey, salt and mint (if using) together in a small bowl.
 Spoon the curry into a serving dish and scatter coriander or parsley leaves over the top.
-Serve with the yogurt dressing on the side.
+Serve with the yoghurt dressing on the side.

 Great with a big bowl of steamed or boiled basmati rice to share.